status-im/process-stats/README.md

 ![nimbus3-short.svg](https://gist.githubusercontent.com/stefantalpalaru/04e3bdf9630cf19b65fb2878daa107b5/raw/a2291a0e7705e780f7cd0d21b85786a13b8fc3dc/nimbus3-short.svg?sanitize=true)

-Now the memory leak is clear, while maintaining enough info about the serial nature of the program.
+Now the memory leak is clear, while maintaining enough info about the serial nature of the program and its bottlenecks.

 ## TODO